SankeyMATIC Manual

 Setting Colors for All Flows

-In the Colors control panel, for Flow Colors you have three choices:
+In the Colors control panel, for Flow Colors you have three options for how Flows will be colored by default:

-- Use the Source Node's color: Every Flow will adopt the color of the Node it is flowing from.
+• Use the Source Node's color: Every Flow will adopt the color of the Node it flows from.

-- Use the Target Node's color: Every Flow will adopt the color of the Node it is flowing to.
+• Use the Target Node's color: Every Flow will adopt the color of the Node it flows to.

 Note: Since Flows are more transparent than Nodes by default, a color code applied to a Flow will appear to be a lightened version of the same color applied to a Node.

-To control the transparency/opacity of all Flows, use the “Flow Opacity” slider.
+To control the opacity (or transparency) of all Flows, use the “Flow Opacity” slider.

-The closer you get to 1.0, the brighter the colors will be.
-However, if any Flows cross over each other, a higher opacity will make it harder to follow those paths.
+The closer the Opacity value is to 1.0, the brighter the colors will be.
+However, if any Flows cross over each other, a higher opacity will make it harder to distinguish them from each other.

 Setting Individual Node Colors